Lewis and Clark's Columbia River

 Columbia River Basalt ...

 The Columbia River Basalt is massive fissure lava flows which covered quite a bit of Idaho, Washington State, and Oregon.
-Formally called the Columbia River Basalt Group (CRBG), the flows are divided into five formations - the Saddle Mountains, Wanapum, Grande Ronde, Imnaha, and Picture Gorge Basalts.
-The majority of the CRBG flows are Early Miocene, between 17 and 5.5 million years old, and were erupted from north-south fissures near the present-day Washington-Idaho border.
-The CRBG consists of approximately 300 thick sequences of flood basalt flows, each flow from 10 to over 100 feet in thickness, with an estimated eruptive volume of at least 700 cubic miles, making them the largest documented individual lava flows on Earth.
+The majority of the CRBG flows are Early Miocene and are between 17 and 6 million years old.
+They were erupted from north-south fissures near the present-day Washington-Idaho border.
+The CRBG consists of more than 300 sequences of flood basalt flows, each flow from 10 to over 100 feet in thickness, with an estimated eruptive volume of over 40,000 cubic miles, making them the largest documented individual lava flows on Earth.
 The flows reached maximum thickness of 16,000 feet in the Pasco Basin, and in the Columbia River Gorge, 21 flows poured through forming layers of rock up to 2,000 feet thick.
-Concurrent with the CRBG eruptions was the folding and faulting of the basalt in the western part of the Columbia Basin, creating the "Yakima Fold Belt" of anticlines and synclines.

-Columbia River Basalt Views ...
+Columbia River Gorge ...

 Image, 2004, Twin Sisters, Wallula Gap, click to enlarge